Maristan of al-Mu'ayyad: Interior

 The interior was ruined over time and little remains of the original structure other than the bare walls of the main halls, although it has recently been repaired and restored.
 Aside from the vestibule at the entrance, the interior is dominated by a rectangular central courtyard surrounded on four sides by iwans (chambers open on one side) that open though massive pointed arches framed by a band of carved stone (as mentioned above) resembling linked chains.
 The outer walls of the southwestern and northeastern iwans are distinguished by an unusually extensive arrangement of windows: four rectangular windows at the bottom, above which are four arched windows, above which in turn are six round windows stacked in a triangular formation.
 One set of these windows is visible on the outside of the building (in the section to the right of the main entrance).
-The original roofs of the building were be made of timber (wood).
+The original roofs of the building were made of timber (wood).

 Beyond this, some of the building's original layout is known from the waqf documentation.
 The main courtyard had a central basin of water.
 Two of the iwans had wall fountains (shadirvans) from which water flowed down to the basin via small water channels in the floor (something also found in a courtyard of the maristan of Qalawun, and elsewhere in Islamic architecture).
 The other chambers of the complex included a ward for female patients, an oratory or prayer room, a pharmacy, and a kitchen.
 There was an upper floor with a number of rooms as well as a loggia or balcony.